Exclusive: Brazil targets Argentina with trade licenses

 While trade disputes between the two members of the Mercosur trade group are relatively frequent, the latest confrontation will raise fears of growing protectionism in South America and put the countries’ trade, worth $39.6 billion in 2011, at risk.

-“We have been heading towards this confrontation,” said Pedro de Camargo Neto, head of Brazil’s Association of Pork Exporters in Sao Paulo.
+“We have been heading toward this confrontation,” said Pedro de Camargo Neto, head of Brazil’s Association of Pork Exporters in Sao Paulo.
 “Exports were practically blocked, there was no negotiation.”

 In February, Argentina expanded import licenses and reviews for all imports.
 In April, average daily exports from Brazil dropped 27 percent compared to a year earlier.